liuweichaox/DataAcquisition/docs/design.en.md

 ## Next Steps

-After understanding the design philosophy, you can:
+After understanding the design philosophy, we recommend:

-- Read [Core Module Documentation](modules.en.md) to understand system core modules in depth
-- Read [FAQ](faq.en.md) for more help
+- Read [FAQ](faq.en.md) for more help and reference
-- Read [Data Processing Flow](data-flow.en.md) to understand data flow process
+- Return to [README](../README.en.md) to view project overview